kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 Wrote physical cluster manifest to demo1-syncer.yaml for namespace "kubestellar-syncer-demo1-28at01r3".
 Use

-  KUBECONFIG=<pcluster-config> kubectl apply -f "demo1-syncer.yaml"
+  KUBECONFIG=<workload-execution-cluster-config> kubectl apply -f "demo1-syncer.yaml"

 to apply it.
 Use

-  KUBECONFIG=<pcluster-config> kubectl get deployment -n "kubestellar-syncer-demo1-28at01r3" kubestellar-syncer-demo1-28at01r3
+  KUBECONFIG=<workload-execution-cluster-config> kubectl get deployment -n "kubestellar-syncer-demo1-28at01r3" kubestellar-syncer-demo1-28at01r3

 to verify the syncer pod is running.
 Current workspace is "root:espw".